 In short, and this is quoted in the readme_start.txt file you need to do the following:

 Once you have a copy of the source archive unpacked into a similarly-named directory, you can embed it in your Python package, or install it into your site-packages easily:

 Once this is done, you should be all set for importing the library in python.

 Setting up a connection

-Alright, let’s import our first piece of library now.
+Alright, let’s import our first piece of the SDK in our script/application.

 from nssrc.com.citrix.netscaler.nitro.service.nitro_service import nitro_service

 The import might look quite daunting, but do not worry, it does not bite.